informalsecurity/D2FAP/README.md

 Each one of these tools will be checked for availability upon each run and either installed or downloaded (to a working folder of your choice).

 ## Process
 This tool is designed to aid in a very specific part of the overall response process.
-Sepcifically - after initial containment - there is an opportunity to start to understand the scope of the incident.
-Sometimes this can be done by looking through network firewall logs - but those arent available in all instances.
+Specifically - after initial containment - there is an opportunity to start to understand the scope of the incident.
+Sometimes this can be done by looking through network firewall logs - but those aren't available in all instances.
 In many cases, responders need to rely on artifacts that reside on the disks of the attacked systems.

 In these cases, responders will use tools to collect data directly from the hosts before shutting them down.
 There are many great tools that can be used in this part of the process: